torryatco/Redesign-spr25/readme.md

 // Store data
 var someData = "The data that I want to store for later.";
 localStorage.setItem("myDataKey", someData);
+// refresh and someData is undefined
 // Get data
 var data = localStorage.getItem("myDataKey");
 // Remove data
 localStorage.removeItem("myDatakey");
+// returns null not undefined
+var data = localStorage.getItem("myDataKey");
 ```

+The data is persistent.
+You can close the browser and it will still be available the next time the user accesses the site.

 Session storage works just like localStorage, except the data is cleared when the browser session ends.